• Go to app

 Hokkaido is perfect for nature lovers and adrenaline junkies!
 Credits: korrokej on Instagram

+Hokkaido is an exciting place for nature lovers and adventure seekers alike.
+It’s a little bit like Queenstown and attracts thrill-seekers, skiers, and those who just want to marvel at its beauty.
 If you are basing yourself in Tokyo, you can also make a day trip out to Hokkaido for this special viewing experience.
 Goryokaku Fort is a must-visit for some of the best cherry blossoms in this area!

 Chasing cherry blossoms around the country can certainly make you hungry, so why not spoil yourself with a visit to Michelin-starred restaurant, Ryotei Fumoto.
 The pristine setting will match the impeccable food you can enjoy for lunch or dinner as you celebrate successfully ticking ‘see the cherry blossoms in Japan’ off your bucket list.

-What happens if you miss peak Cherry Blossom season?
+What happens if you miss peak cherry blossom season?

 The flowers have a two-week life cycle.